 - An ISTJ lives a structured life

-ISTJs are introverted, sensing, thinking, and judging personality types.
+ISTJ stands for introversion, sensing, thinking, and judgment.
 They may seem like the most practical type of person because they are detail-oriented and logical thinkers who work well with facts.

 The ISTJ is someone who prefers order in life and loves having a structure in their lives so everything is balanced.